Food Court Flooring Vancouver, BC

 Shared Corridors & Service Routes

-• Durable wear layer for heavy traffic
+• Durable wear layer for heavy daily circulation

-• Cleanability aligned to janitorial routines
+• Cleanability aligned with janitorial routines

 Zone D